Kranky Kids® Software Cheat Sheets

 Seashore - Layers Panel

 Think of the Layers Panel as a box of papers that you’re looking straight down on.
-Whatever is on top wins - i.e. covers whatever is below it.
+Whatever is on top will probably win – i.e. will potentially cover whatever is below it.

 1. Modes - Pop-up menu for changing the compositing/blending mode of a layer.
 (All modes except Normal affect only non-transparent pixels.)
 Experiment to see what each mode does.